-Figure 4.
-Indices of male horseshoe crab spawning activity (IMSA), expressed as the mean number of male crabs per m2 per night, for the states of Delaware and New Jersey.
+Figure 4b.
+Indices of male horseshoe crab spawning activity (IMSA), expressed as the mean number of male crabs per m^2 , for the state of New Jersey.
 Error bars are 90% confidence intervals.

-Baywide Spawning Activity - Females
+Bay-wide Spawning Activity - Females

-Trends in state-specific female spawning activity were compensatory, as no change in baywide spawning activity was detected (Figure 5; Table 5).
-The regression slope was close to zero (Slope = -0.01, SE = 0.01, 90% CI = -0.02 to 0.14, P = 0.22).
+Trends in state-specific female spawning activity were compensatory, as no change in bay-wide spawning activity was detected (Figure 5; Table 6).
+The regression slope was close to zero (Slope = -0.01, SE = 0.01, 90% CI = -0.02 to 0.005, P = 0.29).
 Coefficients of variation were below 14% over the entire survey period and at or below 10% since 2002.
+Female spawning activity by beach for all years is provided in Appendix II.
+Smith and Robinson (2014) recently used mixed-model trend regression to evaluate beach level trends in spawning density.
+Their results indicate that while concentrations at primary spawning beaches tend to be stabilizing, higher numbers of spawning females have become more numerous among ancillary Delaware Bay beaches.

 Figure 5.
-Index of female horseshoe crab spawning activity (IFSA) for the Delaware Bay from 1999 to 2012.
+Index of female horseshoe crab spawning activity (IFSA) for the Delaware Bay from 1999 to 2013.
 Error bars are 90% confidence intervals.